choudharyhemu/choudharyhemu/README.md

 ### I Loves to LEARN and Lives to EXPLORE !!
 As a natural born go-getter, my passion has continuously driven me to expand my knowledge.
 With a diverse skill set, I’m confident in the creative ideas and successful solutions I bring to the table.

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m actively looking opportunities in Data Science field and Software Development field as well.
+- 👯 I’m actively looking opportunities in DevOps , Data Science field and Software Development field as well.
 - ⚡ I am comfortable with...
   - <mark>C</mark>
   - <mark>C++</mark>